 A board of International Trustees, independent of all Government agencies, direct the Trust.
 Trust funds are used in pursuit of the Trust’s purposes.

-Trustees include UK, Norwegian, Swedish, Russian and United States citizens.
+Trustees include UK, Norwegian, Swedish and United States citizens.
 Trustees take advice from other important international institutions that have expertise and an interest in South Georgia.
 The Trust is registered as a charity in Scotland with representation in Norway and the USA.

 - Bjorn Basberg, Norway, Economic Historian – Norwegian School of Economics and Business Administration.